guillaumesalagnac/memory-mountain/README.md

 Change the values in the `for` loops to match your platform.

+You shoul  redirect the output of  `harness.py` in a file  so that you can plot them later:

+    $./harness.py > results.txt

 ## Interpreting the output

-For each  execution of `benchmark` we  print a line with  the SIZE and STRIDE parameters, followed by the reported throughput (in MBytes/s)
+For each execution of `benchmark` the script prints a line with the SIZE and STRIDE parameters, followed by the reported throughput (in MBytes/s)

 example: